 The impact on organizations everywhere is quite clear.
 According to survey data from Osterman Research, in 2018 44% of organizations reported they suffered at least one successful phishing attack, up from 30% in 2017—a percentage that increases to 54% for organizations using Office 365.
 In the same survey, these managers estimated that total phishing emails reaching their users were up 25% in volume last year, and that targeted spear-phishing emails were up 23%.

-Want to learn more about cloud-based email security?
+Want to learn more about our phishing protection solution?
 Contact us here!